PureGuard API Documentation

 Zone Data

 Returns zone reputation data for all zones seen in your traffic.
 Use this to identify high-quality and toxic traffic sources programmatically.
+Supports pagination, filtering by status and source, and sorting.

 {